How to grow oyster mushrooms at home - the advice of a recognized specialist

 The appearance of fruit bodies is always met with joy.
 But incorrect mushroom ripping can lead to the death of the whole mycelium.

-Champignons and other soil mushrooms should be unscrewed, not loosening the substrate and not destroying the mycelium.
-Cut such mushrooms is not permissible - the remains of the legs remaining in the substrate rot rather quickly, provoking the defeat of the whole mycelium.
+Champignons and other soil fungi should be twisted without loosening the substrate and without destroying the mycelium.
+Cutting off such mushrooms is not permissible - the remains of the legs remaining in the substrate rot rather quickly, causing damage to the entire mycelium.

 Oyster mushrooms are also twisted, but not one by one, but by drusen groups.
 Do not leave any residue in the holes.